Plan your summer visit to Hatfield Forest

 Summer is an exciting time to visit this National Nature Reserve.
 The trees are now in full leaf, and there is lush vegetation, so the landscape is transformed, with green everywhere and the coppices providing dappled shade.
 The lake can look very tranquil on a windfree day.
 Watch out for the display of waterlilies on the Decoy Lake as summer progresses.
 The buttercups have come and gone.
-So, make sure to bring a camera to capture the beautiful landscapes, wildlife and wild flowers on your walk.
+So, make sure to bring a camera and capture the beautiful landscapes, wildlife and wild flowers on your walk.

 Our four-footed conservers, the red poll cattle, returned in May, for their summer grazing.
 There are actually two herds, separated by fences running the length of the Forest, and within this, they each roam across the whole area, taking shade under the trees when needed.
 The cows also need the rain, to replenish their supplies of grass.
 Please close the gates behind you, unless they are clearly staked open.
 This helps the herds stay apart and prevents the bulls from trying to impress the cows by fighting.

 The sheep have been sheared and moved from their winter grazing area in the marsh to their summer pastures, at the southern end of the Forest .